 Chase Freedom Unlimited: Best for paying your large purchase over time

-The Chase Freedom Unlimited® is for those looking to pay off a large purchase over time.
-Think: fancy new appliance or computer.
+The Chase Freedom Unlimited is for people who want to pay off a large purchase, such as a fancy new appliance or a computer, over time.
 This card’s long-term intro APR offer makes it a top choice.

-There are several perks to opening this card, especially for a big purchase.
-Cardholders can get $150 cash back from putting $500 on the card in the first three months of card ownership – which means you only end up paying $350.
-Combined with the 0% intro APR on purchases for the first 15 months (16.49% to 25.24% variable thereafter), you won’t have to worry about getting gouged by interest fees either, which makes this card even more attractive.
-Not to mention the 1.5% cash back given on all purchases, if you decide to use the card for other purchases later.
+There are several perks that come with this card, especially for a big purchase.
+Cardholders can get $200 cash back from spending $500 in the first three months of card ownership – which means you only end up paying $300.
+Combined with the 0% intro APR on purchases for the first 15 months (14.99% to 24.74% variable thereafter), you won’t have to worry about getting gouged by interest charges either, which makes this card even more attractive.
+Not to mention you get at least 1.5% cash back on all purchases if you decide to use the card for spending later.

 Discover it Miles: Best for maximizing rewards on your large purchase

-The Discover it® Miles maximizes rewards on large purchases, especially during the first year, with a generous sign-up offer.
-At the end year one, Discover will match the miles you’ve earned on the card, that can then be cashed in or redeemed for any travel-related purchases, such as airfare, hotels, rental cars, ride-shares and more.
+The Discover it Miles maximizes rewards on large purchases, especially during the first year, with a generous sign-up offer.
+Discover will match the miles you’ve earned on the card at the end of the first year.
+Miles can then be cashed in or redeemed for any travel-related purchases, such as airfare, hotels, rental cars, ride-shares and more.

 Cardholders earn 1.5 miles for every dollar spent on all purchases, from groceries and gas to shopping and travel.
-Discover miles may be redeemed for cash, travel-related purchases or rolled over because they never expire.
+Discover miles may be redeemed for cash or travel-related purchases or rolled over since they never expire.

 Capital One Savor Cash Rewards Credit Card: Best for a purchase you can pay off right away

-However, while the Capitol One Savor doesn’t charge an annual fee during the first year ($95 thereafter), there is no introductory 0% APR offer.
-Payments must be made on time and in full to avoid paying interest.
+However, there is no introductory 0% APR offer.
 You won’t be able to pay off your large purchase over time without accruing interest charges.
-The upside is that cardholders can earn unlimited rewards, with 4% cash back on dining and entertainment, 2% at grocery stores and 1% on all other purchases.
+The upside is that cardholders can earn unlimited rewards, with 4% cash back on dining and entertainment, 3% at grocery stores and 1% on all other purchases.

 Transferring a balance when you’ve already made a large purchase